 You may wonder if you need an ‘am I a compulsive liar test’ Here are a few telling signs that may suggest a person is a compulsive liar.
 These are:

 - The lies may be small, to begin with, but grow with time.
-When the patient’s untruths are discovered, their lies become more fanciful so that the initial discrepancy can be covered up.
+After discovering the patient’s untruths, their lies become more fanciful so that the initial discrepancy can be covered up.

 - By and large, there is no external incentive for the lies.
 In cases where there is an incentive, it seems insignificant when compared to the intricacy of the lie.